How can we help you?

 Typically, we welcome a visitor with a patient as it may make the experience more comfortable for the patient.
 However, during the COVID-19 pandemic, we cannot allow extra people to enter the office unless absolutely necessary.
 We would ask during this time that you NOT bring any extra people to the office for your appointment.
 If you do, we will ask that the extra person(s) stay in the car during your appointment.
 Exceptions to this would include patients who are young children, disabled, elderly, or otherwise require additional assistance in order to have their dental procedure completed; in these cases, we ask that you bring only ONE visitor as a companion.
 The visitor must be screened for signs/symptoms of COVID-19, have his/her temperature taken, and must wear a mask the entire time while in the building.

 During the COVID-19 pandemic, we are following all of the guidelines from the PA Department of Health, the Centers for Disease Control and Prevention (CDC), and the Occupational Safety and Health Administration (OSHA) for the safety of our patients and staff.
 One of the most important guidelines is that we practice social distancing at all times.
-In order to control the flow of patients in and out of the office and to eliminate patients coming into contact with one another, all of our exterior doors are locked at all times.
-We bring one patient in to the office at a time, and only when we are ready for the patient to be taken directly to the treatment room.
+In order to control the flow of patients in and out of the office and to eliminate patients coming into contact with one another, we are asking that all patients call the office upon arrival.

 We are having each patient rinse for 60 seconds with Peroxyl mouthrinse because it may significantly decrease the viral load in the mouth of an infected person.
 Hydrogen peroxide has been shown to oxidize an thereby inactivate an enveloped virus such as SARS-CoV-2, the virus that causes COVID-19.
 Peroxyl mouthrinse is available over the counter and has been well accepted by our patients!
 Most patients really like the taste and the fresh feeling that it leaves in the mouth.
 Furthermore, Peroxyl is an excellent rinse for mouth sores of any kind as it helps with the associated pain and encourages healing of oral tissue.